Vera Leigh: Special Operations Executive

-Leigh's codename among fellow agents was Simone (she chose it herself), and Almoner for radio communications with London; while her assumed identity in France was Suzanne Chavanne, a milliner's assistant.
-With papers in her assumed name she moved around Paris and as far away as the Ardennes in the northeast, carrying messages from Jones to his various wireless operators and to Henri Frager (who headed a sub-circuit of the Prosper circuit).
+Leigh's codename among fellow agents was Simone, and Almoner for radio communications with London; while her assumed identity in France was Suzanne Chavanne, a milliner's assistant.
+With papers in her assumed name, she moved around Paris and as far away as the Ardennes in the northeast, carrying messages from Jones to his various wireless operators and to Henri Frager (who headed a sub-circuit of the Prosper circuit).
 The reports she sent to her superiors in London were described as "extremely cheerful".
 She moved into an apartment in the elegant Sixteenth Arrondissement, made rendezvous routinely at cafés frequented by other agents, and took up life as a Parisienne again.
-Paris was remarkably tranquil under the German occupation with life continuing much as it had before despite rationing and the psychological stress many suffered in private, with few acts of resistance due to the savage reprisals the German invaders would inflict in response and the large number of Parisians willing to enrich themselves by becoming informants for the Gestapo, which caused Leigh to be less careful than she should have been, as evidenced by her decision to frequent the same hairdresser she had used before the war.
+Paris was remarkably calm under the German occupation with life continuing much as it had before despite rationing and the psychological stress many suffered in private, with few acts of resistance due to the savage reprisals the German invaders would inflict in response and the large number of Parisians willing to enrich themselves by becoming informants for the Gestapo.
+It caused Leigh to be less careful than she should have been, as evidenced by her decision to frequent the same hairdresser she had used before the war.

 She came across her sister's husband and at first pretended not to know him, then threw her arms around him.
-This chance encounter led to the discovery that he too was involved in clandestine activity for the Allies by hiding fugitive Allied airmen and passing them on to an escape line that would try to get them over the Pyrenees across the frontier into Spain.
-In her spare time she began escorting some of these downed fliers, who spoke no French, through the streets from the safe-house to their next point of contact on the escape line.
+This chance encounter led to the discovery that he, too, was involved in clandestine activity for the Allies by hiding fugitive Allied airmen and passing them on to an escape line that would try to get them over the Pyrenees across the frontier into Spain.
+In her spare time, she began escorting some of these downed fliers, who spoke no French, through the streets from the safe-house to their next point of contact on the escape line.

 Arrest and execution

 Arrest

 She spent time with SOE agent Aisner in an imposing building in a courtyard off the Place des Ternes from which she ran her husband's business, an effective cover for Leigh's activity as Déricourt's courier.
-Leigh frequently met other agents at a café on the other side of the Place des Ternes, a short walk from the Place de l'Etoile in the Seventeenth.
+Leigh frequently met other agents at a café on the other side of the Place des Ternes, a short walk from the Place de l'Étoile in the Seventeenth.
 It was there in the Chez Mas, on 30 October 1943, in the company of Jones' bodyguard, that she was arrested.
 The INVENTOR network had been betrayed by double agent Roger Bardet, and subsequently collapsed.
-Taken to the bleak Fresnes Prison several kilometres outside Paris, she was registered as Suzanne Chavonne and placed in Cell 410 of the Troisième Section Femmes.
+Taken to the Fresnes Prison several kilometres outside Paris, she was registered as Suzanne Chavonne and placed in Cell 410 of the Troisième Section Femmes.
 She had been taught in training to hold out for 48 hours after capture to give fellow agents a chance to vacate any premises and destroy any records she might be forced to reveal, but is almost certain she had no need to do so.
 There was nothing her captor didn't already know about her activities.